Mortgage Well

 Are recasts always allowed?

 No. Many servicers offer them, often with a minimum lump sum and a small fee.
 Government loans (FHA, VA, USDA) typically don't allow recasting.
+Always confirm with your servicer before counting on a recast.

 Estimates only.
 This calculator is not a loan offer, loan approval, official Loan Estimate, Closing Disclosure, tax advice, legal advice, or financial advice.
 Actual payments, rates, taxes, insurance, mortgage insurance, closing costs, and loan terms may vary.
 Contact a qualified lender, tax professional, or financial advisor for guidance.